 - If you have any pre-existing medical conditions, search for products that allow you to declare these conditions as part of your application to your chosen insurer.
 It’s important to have a conversation with your insurer about your pre-existing conditions to understand whether they will be able to provide you with the medical cover you need, and there are no surprises if you are injured or become ill.

 - In parts of the Middle East, the security and safety of locals and visitors are volatile and can deteriorate with little warning.
 Due to this and several conflicts in the region, most insurers will not cover Australians travelling to several of the region’s countries.

 Planning a trip?
 We can help you sort out travel insurance

-It just takes a few minutes to compare a range of travel insurance policies with us, all in one convenient location.
-Our free travel insurance comparison service compares a number of providers and policies, with filters and tools to help you weigh up available quotes based on price, coverage and excess.
+In only minutes, you can compare a range of travel insurance policies with us, all in one convenient location.
+Our free travel insurance comparison service compares a number of insurance providers and policies, with filters and tools to help you weigh up available quotes based on price, coverage and excess.

-You’ll also be able to view the PDS of any available policy before you proceed to purchase, so you have the details you need at your fingertips.
+You’ll also be able to view the PDS of any available policy before purchasing, so you have the details you need at your fingertips.